 The best time is during the annual migration of gray whales, December through April, though whales visit these waters year round.
 May to October you might see blue whales, which can grow more than 100 feet long.

-Some experts believe that Dana Point’s 200-foot -high cliffs serve as a landmark for migrating whales—making them a great place for humans to scan the seas for telltale blows.
+Some experts believe that the 200-foot-high cliffs off Orange County’s Dana Point serve as a landmark for migrating whales.
+True or not, the unusually high number of whales traveling along this stretch of coast has earned it the designation of Dolphin & Whale Watching Capital of the World®, as well as recognition by the World Cetacean Alliance: it’s the first location in the Americas that the organization has named as a Whale Heritage Site.
 From Dana Point Harbor, Dana Wharf Sportfishing & Whale Watching offers narrated 2-hour-long whale-watching trips all year, some aboard a 65-foot catamaran.
 Captain Dave’s Dolphin and Whale-Watching Safari, also out of Dana Point, offers an underwater-viewing capability, so that you can see the marine beauties both as they jump out of the water and as they swim below the surface.